Sliding Scale of Antagonist Vileness

 - Beware of using strawmen for blackening your villains; if the audience finds out, they'll often get pushed upwards further than you like, especially if they make an especially good point or their belief system isn't even that bad.

 - Villain Decay, if especially humiliating or prolonged, will slowly cause a villain to float up to Harmless Villain if left unchecked.

 - Do enough Evil Gloating, and the audience will hate you even more than they otherwise would have for your sheer haughtiness.
 (Although it should be noted that a stylish enough Evil Gloat pulls towards Magnificent Bastarddom (which may well be up from where you are), and it is only unnecessary cruelty, or repetition of Gloating that pulls downwards.)

 - Making a villain an Evil Is Petty bastard who holds trivial grudges is an easy way to make them more vile regardless of their other actions.

 - Evil Makes You Ugly / Evil Makes You Monstrous Due to perceptions of Beauty Equals Goodness, villains whose appearance starts to resemble their inner evil by becoming more ugly or more monstrous (or are ugly to begin with, such as a Fat Bastard) will have the audience root against them more than if they were (still) beautiful.
 A villain who looks like a Bishōnen is more likely to gain the sympathy of at least some audience members even if it's pure Misaimed Fandom, while a decrepit, inhuman-looking villain has much less of a chance of this happening.

-- Any instances of Karma Houdini below the center line run a huge risk of accidentally transforming a 'normal' villain into someone as despised as a Complete Monster.
+- Any instances of Karma Houdini below the center line run a huge risk of accidentally transforming a 'normal' villain into someone despised.